skinny-framework/skinny-framework.github.io/source/documentation/testing.html.md

 ### More Examples
 <hr/>

-It's the fastest way to learn is seeing generated tests by scaffold commmand.
+It's the fastest way to learn is seeing generated tests by scaffold command.

 And also some examples here may be helpful for you: